-Some folks can't manage any extra payments.
-Keep in mind that virtually all mortgage contracts will allow you to pay extra on your principal at any point during repayment.
-You can take advantage of this rule to pay down your principal any time you get some extra money.
-If, for example, you receive an unexpected windfall five years into your mortgage, you could apply a portion of this money toward your mortgage loan principal, resulting in enormous savings and a shortened payback period.
-For most loans, even this relatively modest amount, paid early in the loan period, could offer huge savings in interest and length of the loan.
+It may not be possible for you to pay extra every month or even every year.
+Keep in mind that almost all mortgages will permit you to make additional payments to your principal at any time.
+You can benefit from this rule to pay extra on your principal any time you come into extra money.
+Here's an example: a few years after moving into your home, you get a huge tax refund,a very large inheritance, or a cash gift; , you could pay this windfall toward your mortgage loan principal, which would result in huge savings and a shorter payback period.
+For most loans, even this relatively small amount, paid early in the loan period, could offer big savings in interest and in the duration of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.